99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - TTL amount of time the record is cached at DNS resolver

 Traffic flow:
-node-based editor allows to config complex routing decision policy!!
+node-based editor allows to config complex routing decision policy

 Health checks:
 for public resources, uses the "failure threshold" parameter, this allows automated DNS failover (redirect to a secondary IP)